alysa1bustillos/hello-world/README.md

 # hello-world
-was up
+Hello!
- My name is Alysa and i enjoy amusement parks , reading , and the Magicians.
+ My name is Alysa and I enjoy amusement parks , reading , and the Magicians.
- I am a sophmore and I am starting my coding career and am an Intern
+ I am a sophmore who is  starting my coding career and is Intern.